chickadeebird/DenoiserSuite/README.md

 This algorithm is a middle ground in terms of both speed of execution and estimate of the signal.

+# Algorithm D

+This algorithm seems to be the best all around version of the 4 I have made available and the one that I use most frequently.

 # Usage

 These algorithms should work on mono and multi-channel/RGB images.